mace-cream/clusterhowto/README.md

 Important Notice: any problems about python 2 will not be supported by our lab's server admin.

 #### Deep Learning Environment
-Due to different GPU type and driver version, an sepecific envrionment may not work well on all computing node.
-For simplicity, the table below lists the recommanded envrionment for different computing nodes:
+Due to different GPU type and driver version, an specific environment may not work well on all computing node.
+For simplicity, the table below lists the recommended environment for different computing nodes.
+You may need to choose appropriate nodes in SLURM accordingly.

 |                | node[01-03]                           | node[04-05]                                   |
 |----------------|---------------------------------------|-----------------------------------------------|